-The cost of cancer care in the Netherlands is high compared to other EU countries.We spend 60% more than the EU average.Despite this, Dutch mortality rates are 8% above the average of all EU countries and incidence is 15% higher than average.
+The cost of cancer care in the Netherlands is high compared to other EU countries.
+Prognosis is that in the Netherlands in the upcoming decades we yearly spend 86% more than de EU average.

 Annex B

 The process explained

 The Netherlands Cancer Agenda was developed in a year of co-creation.
 Individuals from more than 100 organisations contributed to it.